 The Chelsea manager is delighted with his side's mentality after coming from behind to beat Sunderland 2-1 at Stamford Bridge

-The Black Cats, led by Paolo Di Canio for the first time, took a halftime lead when Cesar Azpilicueta diverted the ball into his own net before Matthew Kilgallon's own goal and Branislav Ivanovic strike completed a second-half turnaround.
+The Black Cats, taken charge by Paolo Di Canio for the first time, took a half-time lead when Cesar Azpilicueta diverted the ball into his own net before Matthew Kilgallon's similar mistake and Branislav Ivanovic completed a second-half turnaround.